clvv/fasd/README.md

 [zip](https://github.com/clvv/fad/zipball/1.0.1),
 [tar.gz](https://github.com/clvv/fad/tarball/1.0.1).

-Fasd is a self-contained POSIX shell script that can be either sourced or executed.
+Fad is a self-contained POSIX shell script that can be either sourced or executed.
 A Makefile is provided to install `fad` and `fad.1` to desired places.